Rohit1999-dev/POC-Sequelize/README.md

 # POC-sequelize
-Use of sequelize with express CRUD Operation and postgres Database through Migration, And reltation maping between two or more table.
+Use of sequelize with express CRUD Operation and postgres Database through Migration, And reltation maping<br> between two or more table.

 # Requirement

-There is some packages which is available or need to install all these packages in your project --
+There is some packages which is available or need to install all these packages in your project --<br>

-    >> sudo npm i express --save  for express install
+    >> sudo npm i express --save  for express install -- <br>
-    >> sudo npm install pg  for pg installation
+    >> sudo npm install pg  for pg installation <br>
-    >> sudo npm i sequelize  for sequelize instalation
+    >> sudo npm i sequelize  for sequelize instalation <br>
-    >> sudo npm i pg pg-hstore for postgres
+    >> sudo npm i pg pg-hstore for postgres <br>

 For installing the Sequelize CLI--<br>